kniEngine/kni/Documentation/articles/content/custom_effects.md

 Under the hood these effects use the same system and tools as one would for a custom Effect.
 The source of these effects can be found in the ['MonoGame.Framework\Graphics\Effect\Shaders'](https://github.com/kniEngine/kni/tree/main/MonoGame.Framework/Graphics/Effect/Shaders) folder.

-> If your game requires an extra little bit of performance you can easily hand edit the existing effects to remove unnecessary features or optimize for specific hardware and rebuild them with the MGFX tool.

 ## Custom Effects

 To use a custom effect with KNI you must do one of the following:

 * Run the effect file through the [content processor](~/articles/tools/mgcb.md) for loading via the [`ContentManager`](xref:Microsoft.Xna.Framework.Content.ContentManager) (Recommended).
-* Process your effect file with the [MGFXC tool](~/articles/tools/mgfxc.md) and load them yourself at runtime.
+* Process your effect file with the [KNIFXC tool](~/articles/tools/knifxc.md) and load them yourself at runtime.

 ## Effect Writing Tips